wadimw/dell-7577-hackintosh/README.md

 ## Known issues
 * After unplugging headphones loudspeakers turn back on only after ~25 seconds
 * Waking from sleep sometimes causes Sleep Wake Failure panic (rarely, hard to reproduce)
+* WindowServer crashes sometimes when unplugging monitor (rarely as wll)
 * Touchpad may not work in recovery mode (acidanthera's VoodooPS2controller does not work with my touchpad and VoodooI2C HID won't work without IOGraphicsFamily, use RehabMan's VoodooPS2controller instead)

 ## Bootloader